 - one mission from Section 1

 - one mission from Section 3

-- one mission of your choice from any of the other sections
+- one mission of your choice from any of the other sections.

-Compulsory missions are marked with a 1
+Compulsory missions are marked with a ()

+Section 1

 What to do in an emergency

 Understand what to do: know how to call 999, where your local defibrillators are and how to use the what3words app.

 3 missions to choose from

+Section 4

+Be fit for anything

+Know why it's important to stay fit and healthy in the medical field to face any emergency challenge.

+Section 2

+Safely arriving at scene

 Learn about some of the skills our KSS pilots use to identify a helicopter landing site if called out when it's dark.

 1 mission to complete

+Section 5

+Be a researcher and help save lives

+Discover the importance of medical research in helping to save more lives in the future.

-O Section 3
+Section 3

+Become a lifesaver with our crew

 Increase confidence in performing CPR and using a defibrillator.

 1 mission to complete

-Know why it's important to stay fit and healthy in the medical field to face any emergency challenge.

-1 mission to complete

-Be a researcher and help save lives

-Discover the importance of medical research in helping to save more lives in the future.

-2 missions to choose from
+Section 6

 Become a KSS Champion!

 Find out why it's important to raise awareness for a charity and raise funds in different ways.

 3 missions to choose from

-What to do in an emergency
+Section 1 What to do in an emergency

 Compulsory

+Aim

+Understand what to do: know how to call 999, where your local defibrillators are and how to use the what3words app.

 Meet Carol, HEMS Dispatcher

-Role: Our Dispatchers work alongside the 999 call handlers at the South East Coast Ambulance Service Emergency Operations Centre to identify the most serious medical emergencies where our special lifesaving care is most needed.
+Role: Our dispatchers work alongside the 999 call handlers at the South East Coast Ambulance Service Emergency Operations Centre to identify the most serious medical emergencies where our special lifesaving care is most needed.
 They do this by looking at the thousands of 999 calls coming in and when they identify someone in urgent need of our critical care, they task us on a mission to the scene.

-"I'm a HEMS Dispatcher and I've worked for KSS for eight and a half years.
+I'm a HEMS Dispatcher and I've worked for KSS for eight and a half years.
 Before this, I was an ambulance dispatcher for South East Coast Ambulance Service for 10 years.